Watch Me When I Kill (1977) by Antonio Bido

 Review:

 As well, the film also manages to get a lot to like with the stalking scenes featured throughout here.
-The initial attack in the store is a fine shock, as is the aborted stalking attempt in the girls' house where the killer gets scared off before doing anything are rather fun scenes that give this some enjoyable thrills.
-The other attacks, ranging from the stellar sequence of the girl being attacked in the wardrobe department where he takes out a cast-member instead of her, the bathroom ambush in the hotel or the final confrontation in the house give this some rousing action along the way as well.
-These here give the film a lot to like overall.
+The initial attack in the store is a fine shock, as is the aborted stalking attempt in the girls' house, where the killer gets scared off before doing anything are rather fun scenes that give this some enjoyable thrills.
+The other attacks, ranging from the stellar sequence of the girl being attacked in the wardrobe department where he takes out a cast-member instead of her, the bathroom ambush in the hotel, or the final confrontation in the house, give this some rousing action along the way as well.
+These give the film a lot to like overall.

-That also ties in marginally with the other flaw in that there's a pretty sluggish pace here.
-The central investigation here tends to rely much more on sudden realizations about clues and sheer coincidences about the various events which are told in excruciatingly long conversations.
-The meeting with the pharmacists' widow or the tile salesman are filled with fine informational leads that just lead to some overlong scenes, much like the final half which consists mainly of him running around the small-town by himself collecting the final pieces to the puzzle alone while she's alone at the house with no protection.
-This should've been carried out together instead of setting her up for the killer to attack, another feature from the earlier segment and are what holds this one back.
+That also ties in marginally with the other flaw, in that there's a pretty sluggish pace here.
+The central investigation here tends to rely much more on sudden realizations about clues and sheer coincidences about the various events that are told in excruciatingly long conversations.
+The meeting with the pharmacist's widow or the tile salesman is filled with fine informational leads that just lead to some overlong scenes, much like the final half, which consists mainly of him running around the small town by himself, collecting the final pieces to the puzzle alone, while she's alone at the house with no protection.
+This should've been carried out together instead of setting her up for the killer to attack, another feature from the earlier segment, and it is what holds this one back.

 Overview: ***.5/5